Ataur Rahman Mazumder: 1930s to 1950s

 Throughout the 1930s and early 1940s, Ataur Rahman engaged in various business ventures.
 In 1942, during World War II, he joined the Air Raid Precautionary Force as an instructor, earning a monthly salary of Rs.
 60. He was discharged on 31 July 1945 with the rank of Assistant Superintendent following the demobilization of the force.

 After discharge, he invested in hand-pulled carts and rickshaws, renting them out for daily earnings of Rs.
 5 to 10.
 His rickshaw stand was located opposite Satindra Mohon Dev Civil Hospital in Silchar.

 Post-Independence Years

 Following India's independence, Ataur Rahman established a grocery and stationery shop in Rangirkhari, which became a stable source of income for his family.
 He also operated a Fair Price Shop, selling government-rationed food items under an official license.

 In his later years, he petitioned the Chief Ministers of Assam for a pension recognizing his role in the freedom movement.
 After persistent efforts, his request was granted—initially with a pension of Rs.
 500, which was later increased to Rs.
 3,000.

 As his children became financially independent, they took over his care, allowing him to retire peacefully from active work.

-Legacy

-His third son, Sakawaot Ahmed Mazumder held the position of Karmachari Parishad President during his work tenure as an officer of the PNRD, Assam.

-Ataur Rahman Mazumder's grandson, Shakeel Ahmed Mazumder is a renowned writer, poet and a civil engineer who has published books such as "Kiss: A collection of poems by Shakeel Ahmed"] and has contributed to many other books such as "Words that I breathe out: An Anthology by Hanif Hassan Barbhuiya" He has also co-created many podcast videos in Sylheti language and runs a YouTube Channel named EG-Talks.